-- 3.1 An offer of accommodation in the private rented sectors is known as a PRSO (private rented sector offer).
+- 3.1 An offer of accommodation in the private rented sector is known as a PRSO (private rented sector offer).
 Runnymede Borough Council will consider a PRSOs to prevent or relieve homelessness in all cases. - 3.2 If the Council considers an available private rented sector property to be suitable for the needs of an applicant, a PRSO of that property is likely to be made.
-This supports the objectives of the Homelessness Reduction Act 2017 which is to prevent and relieve homelessness. - 3.3 The individual needs and circumstances of the homeless household will be considered when deciding whether to make a private rented sector offer.
-In considering the individual circumstances of each household, we may not consider a PRSO to be appropriate if the applicant is vulnerable, requires supported accommodation or is unlikely to be able to sustain a private rented tenancy, or if a member of the household requires significant adaptations to make the property suitable. - 3.4 PRSO made under the prevention or relief duties, will be for an assured shorthold tenancy with a minimum initial term of 6 months and offers made under the main duty will be for a minimum initial term of 12 months.
+This supports the

-3.5 Applicants are encouraged to locate their own private rented sector accommodation and the Council may be able to provide financial support to secure a property.
+- 3.3 The individual needs and circumstances of the homeless household will be considered when deciding whether to make a private rented sector offer.
+In considering the individual circumstances of each household, we may not consider a PRSO to be appropriate if the applicant is vulnerable, requires supported accommodation or is unlikely to be able to sustain a private rented tenancy, or if a member of the household requires significant adaptations to make the property suitable. - 3.4 PRSO made under the prevention or relief duties, will be for an assured shorthold tenancy with a minimum initial term of 6 months and offers made under the main duty will be for a minimum initial term of 12 months. - 3.5 Applicants are encouraged to locate their own private rented sector accommodation and the Council may be able to provide financial support to secure a property.
 Where the Council make a PRSO, the Council must ensure that it is suitable in accordance with the Homelessness (Suitability of Accommodation) (England) Order 2012.
-Applicants have the right to request a review of the suitability of any PRSO made at the prevention, relief, or the main duty stage.
+Applicants have the right to request a review of the suitability of any PRSO made at the prevention, relief, or main duty stage.